donofden/donofden.github.io/_posts/2021-03-01-coginito-auth+auth-cloud-front-for-s3.md

 A potential solution is to add Cognito based login for authenticate and CloudFront to authorize the user to access the website. i.e. Cognito will validate the user and provide a JWT token, with which we will request to a CloudFront Belaviour and Lambda@edge will validate our JWT token and generate signed cookies then redirect with S3 bucket.

-Following are the AWS service used to achive the above solution.
+Following are the AWS service used to achieve the above solution.
 Its a long trip! but worth it!

 - Cognito
 - CloudFront